renanr0cha/100-days-of-code/log.md

 **Thoughts:** Today I try too hard some bugfix and refactoring.
 I have to stay alert to not overdo.
 Sometimes it's better to take a step back and come back later.

 **Link to work:** [Pomo Focus Timer](https://renanrochadev.github.io/pomo-focus-timer/)

+### Day 18: May 11, 2022

+**Today's Progress**: Not much progress, I got sick yesterday, didn't manage to code at all.
+Working on the Pomo Focus 2.0, with individual buttons for bg sounds.

+**Thoughts:** I got a really heavy virus yesterday, I'm still not 100%, maybe 60%.